onthegomap/planetiler/planetiler-custommap/README.md

 ### Features

 A feature is a defined set of objects that meet specified filter criteria.
-* `sources` - A list of sources from which features should be extracted, specified as a list of names.
-See [Data Sources](#data-sources).
-* `dataTypes` - A map of tag keys that should be treated as a certain data type, with strings being the default.
-See [Data Types](#data-types).
 * `zoom` - Specifies the zoom inclusion rules for this feature.
 See [Zoom Specification](#zoom-specification).
 * `geometry` - Include objects of a certain geometry type.
 Options are `POLYGON`, `LINE`, or `POINT`.
 * `minTileCoverSize` - include objects of a certain geometry size, where 1.0 means "is the same size as a tile at this zoom".